robin-raymond/zax.io/concurrency.md

 Rather than performing a copy whenever the immutable type is passed to functions, a simple `handle` pointer to the real data might be utilized.
 A `handle` pointer keeps a simple reference count to a type and disposes of the data when the final instance of a type is disposed and thus is perfectly suitable for `immutable` data sharing.
 While a `strong` pointer could be used instead of a `handle` type, a `strong` pointer incurs additional concurrency overhead every time a reference count is incremented or decremented since the reference count for `strong` pointers must be thread safe.
 This overhead can cause a CPU to operate less efficiently as it can disrupt things like CPU branch predictability and CPU caches.

-An alternative qualifier of `deep` can be applied to a type to ensure a full copy of the type is performed prior to transferred the type's instance to a new thread.
+A qualifier of `deep` can be applied to a type to ensure a full copy of the type is performed prior to transferred the type's instance to a new thread.
 The `deep` qualifier can be used to ensure a completely independent copy of a type is made so a copy of an immutable type is made whenever the type is passed to a different thread.

+A qualifier of `deep` can be applied to the function definition where all input and output arguments automatically have `deep` applied to each argument type where appropriate.

 While seemingly a [`last` pointers/references](pointers.md#using-the-last-type-qualifier-to-optimize-content-transfer) method can seemingly be used to transfer out the contents of the data to a new type's instance prior to transfer to a new thread but the `last` does not guarantee any shared state is indeed the final copy.
 This mechanism can only work if the passed in type is truly the last instance of a type before it's disposal.